 This new field is called

-and it contains the size of the log line in bytes or kilobytes.
+and it contains the size of the log line in bytes, taken as a single string.

 LogSize as a number right away.